BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

      nn_name: readout_model
      output_label: [$my_label]

-Again, we now present the new keyword that is characteristic from this specific operation:
+Again, we now present the new keyword that is characteristic of this specific operation:

 Parameter: type_pooling:
 """"""""""""""""""""""""